wandb/docs/docs/guides/integrations/other/composer.md

 ## Using Composer's `WandBLogger`

-Composer library has the [WandBLogger](https://docs.mosaicml.com/projects/composer/en/stable/trainer/file_uploading.html#weights-biases-artifacts) class that can be used along the  `Trainer` to log metrics to Weights and Biases.
+The Composer library uses [WandBLogger](https://docs.mosaicml.com/projects/composer/en/stable/trainer/file_uploading.html#weights-biases-artifacts) class in the `Trainer` to log metrics to Weights and Biases.
 It is a simple as instantiating the logger and passing it to the `Trainer`

 ```
 wandb_logger = WandBLogger(project="gpt-5", log_artifacts=True)